schwarz-e/schwarz-e.github.io/mbe-simulations.md

 </Material>
 ```

-`type="mbe_cmm"` tells FEBio to use the mechanobiologically equilibrated material model.
+`type="mbe_cmm"` tells FEBio to use the mechanobiologically equilibrated user material.

 In this input, `e_r`, `e_t`, and `e_z` mathematically define the radial, circumferential, and axial directions, respectively.

-Unlike in the FSG plugin, the vascular constituent materials are defined directly in the plugin code, `FEMbeCmm.cpp`.
+Unlike in the [FSG plugin](/fsg-simulations/), the vascular constituent materials are defined directly in the plugin source code, `FEMbeCmm.cpp`.
 If you wish to change the material behavior, you must edit the `FEMbeCmm.cpp` directly and the recompile the plugin (Step 5 on this page).

 # 8. Benchmark Example